tomviner/adaptivelab.github.com/pages/using-git.md

 Commit Often
 ------------

 Since you're on your own branch, don't be afraid to commit as you go.
 It won't hurt anyone and your own commit messages can help you work out where you left off last time you worked on this feature.
+You can always tidy up a bunch of commits, squashing them with an interactive rebase to turn them into single, meaningful commits.

 Push your branch up to github if you want to save it for working elsewhere or for another developer to take a look at.
-Just don't forget to remove it once it has been merged!
+Just don't forget to remove it once it has been merged, as that won't be done for you!

 Public vs Private